microservices-demo/microservices-demo.github.io/deployment/apcera.md

 ### Deployment

 All of the Sock Shop services and the network are deployed to Apcera with a single script.
 However, you first need to target your cluster and login to it with APC.
-After that, just run the deploySocksShop.sh script.
+After that, just run the deploySockShop.sh script.

 <!-- deploy-doc require-env APCERA_CLUSTER APCERA_USER APCERA_PASSWORD -->
 <!-- deploy-doc-hidden pre-install